learn more

 Output: QZ 2017/07

-Safe measurement results in any environment – Avoiding measurement deviations through temperature compensation
+Reliable measurement results in any environment– Avoidance of measurement errors through temperature compensation

 On the test bench – Coordinate measuring machines: from qualification to measurement process capability